M1917 Browning machine gun: Service

 The Model 1917A1 was again used in the Second World War, and was primarily used with the M2 ball, tracer, and armor-piercing ammunition introduced just prior to the outbreak of hostilities.
-Some were supplied to the UK for use by the Home Guard since all production of the .303 Vickers were needed to resupply the equipment abandoned during the Fall of France.
+Some were supplied to the UK for use by the Home Guard since all production of the .303 Vickers was needed to resupply the equipment abandoned during the Fall of France.
 The M1917's weight and bulk meant that it was generally employed as a fixed defense or as a battalion or regimental support weapon.
+In this latter role, the disassembled weapon was carried by machine gun squads advancing on foot, which could rapidly deploy it to support the infantry in offensive operations.
 At the battle of Momote Airstrip in the Admiralties, the US Army's 5th Cavalry machine gunners killed several hundred Japanese in one night using their M1917 Brownings; one gun was left in position after the battle as a memorial to the desperate struggle.

 The Model 1917 was called to service again in the Korean War.
 On at least one occasion, U.S. soldiers in the Korean War urinated on the gun when water-cooling had failed in the frigid temperatures of the Korean winter.
 The Model 1917 was slowly phased out of military service in the late-1960s in favor of the much lighter M60 machine gun chambered in the new 7.62 mm NATO cartridge.

 Many of the 1917s were given to South Vietnam.
 The last ones in regular US service were on the machine gun infiltration course at Fort Benning, Georgia, where their sustained-fire capability was an advantage in long nights of shooting over the heads of low-crawling trainees.
 The gun did continue to see service in some Third World armies well into the latter half of the 20th century.
 Some are still in use today by irregular military forces because the water cooled barrel allows for long periods of sustained fire.